Methylprednisolone: Physical properties

-Chemical properties
+Chemistry

 Methylprednisolone, or 6α-methylprednisolone, also known as 11β,17,21-trihydroxy-6α-methylpregna-1,4-diene-3,20-dione, is a synthetic pregnane steroid and a derivative of hydrocortisone (11β,17α,21-trihydroxypregn-4-ene-3,20-dione) and prednisolone (11β,17α,21-trihydroxypregn-1,4-diene-3,20-dione).
 A variety of methylprednisolone esters with differing characteristics exist and have been marketed for medical use.
 They include methylprednisolone aceponate (Advantan), methylprednisolone acetate (Depo-Medrol), methylprednisolone succinate (Solu-Medrol), and methylprednisolone suleptanate (Medrosol, Promedrol).

 Synthesis

 Synthetic steroids are synthesized from cholic acid and sapogenins obtained from cattle and plants, respectively.

-History, society and culture
+History

-Methylprednisolone was first synthesized and manufactured by The Upjohn Company (now Pfizer) and Food and Drug Administration (FDA) approved in the United States on 2 October 1957.
-The patent has since expired, and generics are now available.
-In 2020, it was the 161st most commonly prescribed medication in the United States, with more than 3 million prescriptions.
-Methylprednisolone has been a prescribed therapy amidst the COVID-19 pandemic, but there is no evidence it is either safe or effective for this purpose.
+Methylprednisolone was first synthesized and manufactured by The Upjohn Company (later Pfizer and now Viatris) and Food and Drug Administration (FDA) approved in the United States in October 1957.
+The patent has expired, and generics are available.
+In 2022, it was the 153rd most commonly prescribed medication in the United States, with more than 3 million prescriptions.